 Special Needs Planning

-Estate planning by parents who have children with disabilities involves many challenges, including the following:
+Estate planning by parents who have children with special needs includes many challenges:

 - How do you leave funds for the benefit of the child without causing the child to lose important public benefits?

 - How do you make sure that the funds are well managed?

 - How do you make sure your other children are not over-burdened with caring for the sibling with special needs?

 - What is fair for distributing your estate between your child with special needs and your other children?

 - How do you make sure there is enough money to sustain your special needs child over time?

 Special Needs Trusts